Women's World Cup news: ‘There is a human element to it - Lloyd explains consoling Thai goalkeeper after USWNT’s 13-goal destruction | Goal.com

 “You've got to feel for a goalkeeper letting in 13 goals, if you don’t then I don’t think you have much of a heart.”

-The U.S. forward, who scored the 13th and final goal of the evening, is hopeful that her team’s vanquished rivals can turn things around in their remaining group-stage games against Sweden and Chile.
+The U.S. forward, who scored the 13th and final goal of the evening, is hopeful that her team’s vanquished rivals can turn things around in its remaining group-stage games against Sweden and Chile.

 “I think that’s what the sport is all about, in the wins and losses I think character is a true component in the sport,” Lloyd said.